The transmission is one of the most complicated components of a vehicle, mainly because it has so many moving parts.

 Once you have that, you can take the code to the dealership to get the parts you need or do more research online to learn more about your vehicle’s transmission.

-While these are the two easiest methods for the average person to identify their transmission, they aren’t the only ways.
+While these are the two easiest methods for any person to identify their transmission, they aren’t the only ways.

 If you have a little more knowledge about vehicles, then you could find out the transmission type a few other ways.